Effects of equation of state on hydrodynamic expansion, spectra, flow harmonics and two-pion interferometry: Equation of State and Hydrodynamical model

-The ratios $\epsilon/T^4$ and $3p/T^4$ are plotted as a function of temperature $T$ for all the EoS in Fig.\ref{e3pt4}.
-At zero baryon density, due to its fit to the lattice QCD results, only the LQCD gives correct asymptotic behaviour at high temperature.
+The values of $\epsilon/T^4$ and $3p/T^4$ are plotted as a function of the temperature $T$ for all the EoS's in Fig.~\ref{e3pt4}.
+In the temperature range 500-600 MeV, the curves for $\epsilon/T^4$ and $3p/T^4$ corresponding to the LQCD EoS have a distinct behavior than the other EoS's, reflecting the fact that it is a fit to the QCD results.
 In this region, all the other EoS converge to the non-interacting ideal gas limit.
-On the other hand, in the low temperature limit, all the EoS approach the HRG model.
-The differences between CEP, FO and FOS come from the transition region around $T \sim 160$ MeV.
-Since a first order phase transition of one-component system occurs at a constant temperature, it gives a vertical line in the case of FO.
+On the other hand, in the low-temperature limit, all the EoS approach the HRG model, as expected.
+The differences between CEP, FO and FOS come from the transition region around the temperature of the first order phase transition $T \sim 160$ MeV employed in FO and FOS.
+Since a first order phase transition of a one-component system occurs at a constant temperature, it gives a vertical line in the case of FO.
 CEP is smoother in comparison with FO due to its phenomenological parameterization.
-Although the strangeness chemical potential is considered in FOS, it gives exactly the same result as FO.
-This can be understood by studying the intersection between the phase boundaries and x-axis in the bottom plot of Fig.\ref{phase_boundary}.
-Since the two phase boundary curves coincide at zero baryon density, the choice between FO and FOS does not make any difference.
-The right panel in Fig.\ref{e3pt4} shows the results of CEP, FO and FOS for finite chemical potential (hence finite baryon density).
+Although the strangeness chemical potential is considered in FOS, it gives the same result as FO.
+This can be understood by studying the conditions at the phase boundaries.
+At vanishing baryonic chemical potential $\mu_b =0$, it is easy to see that the hadronic phase boundary $\rho_s^H =0$ and the QGP phase boundary $\rho_s^H$ share the same solution, namely, $\mu_s =0$, which corresponds to zero baryon density and strangeness neutrality for both phases.
+This is manifested as the intersection between the phase boundaries and y-axis in the bottom plot of Fig.\ref{phase_boundary}.
+The middle panel in Fig.\ref{e3pt4} shows the results of CEP, FO and FOS for finite chemical potential (hence finite baryon density).
 The curves at zero chemical potential are also plotted for comparison purposes.
-It can be seen that $\mu_B = 0.5$ GeV, which is beyond the critical point in the case of CEP, results a phase transition of the first order, therefore CEP behaves similarly to FO in this case.
+It can be seen that $\mu_b = 0.5$ GeV, which is beyond the critical point in the case of CEP ($\mu_c=0.4$ is the value assumed here for the chemical potential at the critical point), corresponds to a region resembling the first order phase transition.
+Therefore CEP behaves similarly to FO in this case.
 On the other hand, FOS is slightly different from them since the corresponding transition is not isothermal at finite baryon density.
-Nevertheless, all three EoS show very similar features in high and low temperature limits.
+Nevertheless, all three EoS show very similar features in high and low-temperature limits.